 $244 billion (funded ratio of 86.4%) by the end of 2016.
 For purposes of this forecast, we have assumed 2015 aggregate contributions of $32 billion and 2016 aggregate contributions

 Under an optimistic forecast with rising interest rates (reaching 4.22% by the end of 2015 and 4.82% by the end of 2016) and asset gains (11.3% annual returns), the funded ratio would climb to 91% by the end of 2015 and 105% by the end of 2016.
 Under a pessimistic forecast with similar interest rate and asset movements (3.42% discount rate at the end of 2015 and 2.82% by the end of 2016 and 3.3% annual returns), the funded ratio would decline to 78% by the end of 2015 and 70% by the end of 2016.

 About the Milliman 100 Monthly Pension Funding Index

 For the past 15 years, Milliman has conducted an annual study of the 100 largest defined benefit pension plans sponsored by U.S. public companies.
 The Milliman 100 Pension Funding Index projects the funded status for pension plans included in our study, reflecting the impact of market returns and interest rate changes on pension funded status, utilizing the actual reported asset values, liabilities, and asset allocations of the companies’ pension plans.

-The results of the Milliman 2015 Pension Funding Study, which was published on April 2, 2014.
+of the Milliman 2015 Pension Funding Study, which was published on April 2, 2015.
 In addition to providing the financial information on the funded status of U.S. qualified pension plans, the footnotes may also include figures for the companies’ nonqualified and foreign plans, both of which are often unfunded or subject to different funding standards than those for U.S. qualified pension plans.
 They do not represent the funded status of the companies’ U.S. qualified pension plans under ERISA.